baldurk/renderdoc/docs/how/how_object_details.rst

 A texture that is bound to the pipeline as a resource or output the relevant section of the pipeline will display their dimensions and format.
 In each place the go arrow |goarrow| will indicate that a new locked tab can be opened up in the texture viewer.

-In addition to opening a new view of the texture, the timeline bar will also show the usage of this texture - a green triangle will indicate a place where the texture is read from, and a purple triangle indicates a writing operation.
-These triangles don't necessarily correspond 1:1 with the event - more details are available on the :doc:`../window/timeline_bar` page.
+In addition to opening a new view of the texture, the timeline bar will also show the usage of this texture - a green triangle will indicate a place where the texture is written to, and a green triangle indicates a read operation.
+More details are available on the :doc:`../window/timeline_bar` page.

 Viewing Buffers
 ---------------

 More details on this section are available on the :doc:`../window/buffer_viewer` page.

-When opened either from the input layouts or from the 'Window' menu, the buffer viewer opens up in the mesh viewer mode.
+When opened either from the vertex input section the pipeline state view, or from the :guilabel:`Window` menu under :guilabel:`Mesh Output`, the buffer viewer opens up in the mesh viewer mode.
 This is a specialisation of the buffer viewer which will show a 3D display of the mesh represented, as well as viewing the mesh buffers at different points in the pipeline.

 In the general case, buffers bound to the pipeline can be opened as a raw buffer viewer.
 This will open up a view of the buffer similar to the mesh viewer, but with a completely customisable buffer layout.

 By default if the buffer is bound to the pipeline with a pre-existing structure that can be reflected from the shader then this will be the default, otherwise the default layout will be 4 32bit unsigned integers per element.